 They all taste fine to me!

-So stay put for more miso recipes from now on!
+So stay put for another miso soup recipe or more from now on!

 I decided to use pork belly as a protein here.
 The pork belly here is so delicious and fatty.
 That fat releases a lot of flavor, whatever dish you add it to!